lateus/pokem/DOC.md

 int* flavorText(const struct WonderMail *wm, int pairsIndex, int loversIndex, int parentsIndex)
 ```
 **Internal function, should not be used**
-This function takes the decoded Wonder Mail `wm` as returned the function `bitUnpackingDecodingWM`, and also the index of pairs, lovers and parents stored in `pairsIndex`, `loversIndex` and `parentsIndex` respectively.
+This function takes the decoded Wonder Mail `wm` as returned the function `bitUnpackingDecodingWonderMail`, and also the index of pairs, lovers and parents stored in `pairsIndex`, `loversIndex` and `parentsIndex` respectively.
 Only one of the last 3 arguments are relevant.
 The function returns a two-byte.
 The first one contains an integer code relative to the HEAD of the flavor text, and the second contains an integer code relative to the BODY of the flavor text.
 Then you can call `flavorTextHead` and `flavorTextBody` to get the flavor text.
 This is an internal function and should not be used.

 ----------